 A module may refer to any of the following:

-1. When referring to computer software, a module is a discrete piece of code which can be independently created and maintained to be used in different systems.
+1. With computer software, a module is a discrete piece of code that can be independently created and maintained to be used in different systems.
 For example, a developer may create a module containing the code required to use a sound card or perform I/O on a certain type of filesystem.
-The module can then be distributed for and used by any system that needs that functionality, and development of the module can proceed independently.
-This approach is known as modular design.
+The module can then be distributed for and used by any system that needs that functionality, and developing the module can proceed independently.
+This approach is known as a modular design.